alexander-bauer/cjdngo/README.md

 ## Installation

 `cjdngo` is a Go package, also describable as a "cjdns library."
 It provides no functionality of its own.
 Other Go programs, however, are able to import `cjdngo` and use it to interact with cjdns.
 If you are developing such an application, and want to be able to import `cjdngo` just like other packages, you need to make sure that your environment is set up to be able to do so.
+See [here](http://golang.org/doc/code.html#tmp_79) for a much more detailed explanation.

 The environment variable `$GOPATH` must point to a directory (such as `$HOME/development/go`, without the trailing `/`) containing three subdirectories: `src/`, `pkg/`, and `bin/`.
 Once it is doing so, you can import `cjdngo` by doing one of the following.